Art small enough for your pocket · Important enough to share

 Heather Klausa had a small idea for a tiny gallery — one that quickly grew into a much larger project.

 Inspired by the charm of tiny libraries and the joy of discovering something small but meaningful, she envisioned a community space that would exhibit small works of art from both students and professional artists.
 To bring the vision to life, she enlisted the help of community members Dave Schloss (the man with all the tools and owner of Align Practice Solutions) and Grayson Paris (wiz kid and operator of @printing_byP).
-With input from her children and the students of MAKEart Studios, a Tiny Neighborhood Gallery to showcase art small enough to fit in your pocket and important enough to share began to take shape.
+With input from her children and the students of MAKEart Studios, a Tiny Neighborhood Gallery to showcase small works of art began to take shape.

 The process started with simple sketches, paper models, and a whole lot of measuring.
 Grayson used his 3D printing skills to create custom door and window frames, giving the structure its first defining details.
 Dave contributed practical advice and serious power tools to push the build forward.
 Once the perfect shade of green was chosen, the gallery’s character came to life, and miniature artworks soon began to arrive to fill its walls.